coreeng/core-platform-docs/content/app/configuration.md

 As per the above we'll add both a common and environment specific secret in this example.

-The above steps will pass variables and secrets in to GitHub actions, but because we use re-usable workflows in GitHub actions additional steps are necessary to explicitly pass them through to the execution context that invokes the Makefile, and then changes are necessary in the Makefile to pass environment variables through to the application itself.
+The above steps the secrets in to GitHub actions, but because we use re-usable workflows in GitHub actions additional steps are necessary to explicitly pass them through to the execution context that invokes the Makefile, and then changes are necessary in the Makefile to pass environment variables through to the application itself.

 #### Updating the P2P workflow